clouddnagmbh/RestModel/README.md

     returns {string} sPath - Returns the path if no error was thrown.

 # Credits
-Credits to Matt Zabriskie and his wonderfull [axios-Model](https://github.com/axios/axios).
+Credits to Matt Zabriskie and his wonderful [axios-Model](https://github.com/axios/axios).
 Please check out his work for more Details about the axios-Model.